fdelsert/web-resources/README.md

 # Articles and videos to share

+## 05-10-2023

+- https://youtu.be/3lZkRxgmKt8 Things I wish I knew before I started with event sourcing By Michał Ostruszka

 ## 04-10-2023

-- https://youtu.be/jJ2g0DneISA?feature=shared Game of Loom 2: life and deadlock of a virtual thread By Mario Fusco
+- https://youtu.be/jJ2g0DneISA Game of Loom 2: life and deadlock of a virtual thread By Mario Fusco
 - https://www.confluent.io/blog/enabling-exactly-once-kafka-streams/ Enabling Exactly-Once in Kafka Streams

 ## 02-10-2023